pablop16n/web-docs-scorer/README.md

 `punctuation_characters / word_characters * 100`

-As other scores the proportion considered good or bad is language dependant.
-In Spanish we give the next scores to these proportions:
+The threshold for this ratio and its matching scoring is language-dependent.
+In Spanish we give the next scores to the following ratios:

 | Punctuation score  |    Ratio      |
 |---|---|